 Herb – Cinnamon

-Warm and stimulating.
+This herb cinnamon is warm and stimulating.
 Relieves diarrhea, botulism, staph, e.coli and candida.
 It may lower blood sugar in people with diabetes.
 The curled rolls come from the bark of the Cinnamomum tree.
 To produce these sticks, you cut the stems of the tree, extract the inner bark and remove the woody parts.
 When drying, they form strips that curl into rolls called sticks.
 In addition you can ground them into powder.
 It has anti-inflammatory and blood-sugar-lowering properties.
 Traditionally used as medicine throughout the world.

 There are two main types: